Staying Fit While Traveling is Tough But Can Be Done Thanks to my Travel Workout Tips…

 If it’s going to take 3 times as long to walk, if you are genuinely pressed for time or if it’s chucking down with rain then, I don’t expect you to do this one.

 A lot of cities offer cycling tours in addition to the walking tours.
 For example, I took one in San Francisco which went right across the world-famous Golden Gate Bridge down to Sausalito.
 Not only was this epic, but it was a hell of a workout packing in over 20km including some hills.

 Even if a tour is not on offer, have a think about whether you can pick up a bike easily and whether it would be useful.
 For example, I took a bicycle to travel around the towns of Goa rather than use the standard issue, automatic-scooter.

 I like to travel light.
 Every inch of space and every ounce of weight in my bag is very carefully spent.
 Therefore, once I’d taken the decision to bring my trainers and lug them around the entire world with me, I was sure as hell going to use them otherwise I’d have kicked myself.
 Whilst I may not have gotten to go out jogging all too often, I generally found a quiet, long road or a nice little park to get out for a quick 5 – 10 KM at least once a week.

-During my last big backpacking trip, I decided to try some resistance bands.
+You don’t need much travel workout equipment to stay fit but I do recommend investing in some of these resistance bands.
+During my last big backpacking trip, I decided to bring some and incorporate them into my travel workout routine.
 These are basically big rubber bands which you substitute for weights and the resistance machines you would use to train with back home; they make for a cracking Travel Workout.
 I found these to be a canny little investment as they are light, take little bag space and I ended up using them most mornings wherever I was in the world.

 Yes, my roommates did offer some strange looks when they came into the dorm to find me pulling pieces of rubber but in most cases, they ended up being inspired by my dedication and asking to join in!